helmut-hoffer-von-ankershoffen/ceil/README.md

 1) Make a DHCP reservation for `max-router` in your home or company WiFi router with IP address `192.168.0.111` -  it will register as `max-one` at your WiFi router
 2) Set up a static route to the k8s subnet `12.0.0.0` with `192.168.0.111` as gateway in your company or home wifi router - if this is not achievable use `make workstation-route-add` to add a route on your workstation.
 3) For VPN setup port forwarding (sometimes called "virtual server") in your company or home wifi router for port `1194` (or whatever you configured in  `router/roles/vpn/defaults/main.yml`) to `192.168.0.111`
+4) For http(s) proxy to k8s ingress using HAProxy setup port forwarding (sometimes called "virtual server") in your company or home wifi router for ports `80` and `443` to `192.168.0.111`
-4) Add `192.168.0.111` as the second nameserver for the (WiFi) connection of your workstation using system settings
+5) Add `192.168.0.111` as the second nameserver for the (WiFi) connection of your workstation using system settings
-5) Reboot `max-one` to pickup its IP address via `make router-reboot` - it will register via ZeroConf/Avahi on your workstation as `max-one.local`
+6) Reboot `max-one` to pickup its IP address via `make router-reboot` - it will register via ZeroConf/Avahi on your workstation as `max-one.local`
-6) Check via `make router-check-ip` if the IP address has been picked up
+7) Check via `make router-check-ip` if the IP address has been picked up
-7) Setup networking services on router using `make router-setup`
+8) Setup networking services on router using `make router-setup`
 9) Wait for 1 minute than check if the k8s nodes (`max-{one,two,three}.dev`) have picked up their designated IP addresses from the router in the range `12.0.0.101` to `12.0.0.103`:  `make k8s-check-ip`

 Notes: